 ---|---|---|

-THC | Liquid chromatography | Primary psychoactive compound, focus of most legal limits |
+THC | Liquid chromatography | Primary psychoactive compound, monitored for content limits |

-CBD | Mass spectrometry | Non-psychoactive, noted for therapeutic effects |
+CBD | Mass spectrometry | Non-psychoactive |

-Minor cannabinoids | Chromatography | Increasing interest for unique medicinal properties |
+Minor cannabinoids | Chromatography | Growing interest for unique characteristics |

 Gas Chromatography-Mass Spectrometry (GC-MS) explained